-In 1962, Andy Warhol released the Marilyn Diptych, a masterpiece of cultural iconography now considered to be one of the most influential pieces of modern art in the world.
-In a coupla minutes, you too can turn a photo into a pop art masterpiece; we’ll show you two ways.
-The first technique gives you a screamingly cool pop art effect collage, complete with enough colors to give the ’60s a run for their money.
-The second will look just like a silkscreen print with all vintage grit that says, “Yes, in fact I did win this at a fancy auction.”
+Did you know you can whip up a pop art masterpiece in a coupla minutes with PicMonkey?
+One option is to go all Andy Warhol with our screamingly cool pop art photo effect collage, complete with enough colors to give the ’60s a run for their money.
+Another choice is to make your photo look like a silkscreen print, with all the vintage grit that says, “Yes, in fact I did win this at a fancy auction.”

 Open the Collage tool

 You’ll be prompted to select your image.
-Just pick one.
-Once you’re in Collage, click the Layouts tab to find the Warholiest option (for us, that’s the 3 x 3 in the Square Deal layout).
+Pick just one.
+In Collage, click the Layouts tab to find the Warholiest option.
+(For us, that’s the 3 x 3 in the Square Deal layout.)
 You can customize your spacing and background in the Background tab (the palette icon).

 You have two easy options for populating your cells: